chelseasfund/chelseasfund.org/_pages/providers.md

 ### <span style="color: #DC7633">Utah</span>

 **Litigation challenging Utah’s effective abortion ban following the recent Supreme Court decision is ongoing.
-Check with the clinics to see if they are open.**
+A prelimanry injunction is currently in place preserving the abilty to get an abortion.
+This is a developing situation so please check with the clinics to see if they are open.**

 In Utah, parental consent is required for patients under age 18.
 A judge may excuse you from this requirement.
 Contact clinics for more information.

-**Utah requires participating in a state-directed, in-person counseling session 72 hours before beginning an abortion procedure, often necessitating two trips to the provider.
+Utah requires participating in a state-directed, in-person counseling session 72 hours before beginning an abortion procedure, often necessitating two trips to the provider.
 However, you MAY be able to satisfy this requirement with a telehealth (phone) session.
-Be sure to ask.**
+Be sure to ask.
 Those able to access clinics in Wyoming, Colorado, or Montana should consider whether one of those clinics, where no such counseling (and extra trip) is required, is a better option.

 {% include providers.html state='UT' color='#DC7633' %}